foliant-docs/docs/src/tutorials/preprocessor/install.md

 Wnuhocx uqny ns.
 Iu ieuiaea iogyjyfy kl eyyeex agayii aioaac yacjume.
 ```

 Everything works as expected.
-Now you can add the `LICENSE` file and the `changelog.md` to your preprocessor folder and publish it github and pypi so others could use our wonderful creation!
+Now you can add a `LICENSE` and a `changelog.md` to your preprocessor folder and publish it in github and pypi so others could use your wonderful creation!

-The repository with full code of Gibberish preprocessor is available here.
+The repository with full code of Gibberish preprocessor is available [here](https://github.com/foliant-docs/preprocessor_tutorial).

 # Summary